The degree requirements for the Ed.D. in Education Leadership include the completion of 54 credits in five learning strands, including:

 Research and Assessment – The purpose of this strand is to teach the fundamental principles of knowledge development through the research design, and the collection, analysis, and interpretation of data.
 This strand is important for developing the analytical thinking skills necessary for sound decision-making and good communication with stakeholders.

 Transformative Leadership Project – The purpose of the courses in this strand is to extend and deepen thinking about education, “educational leadership,” and inquiry through shared readings, interaction with faculty and local educational leaders, and critical reflective writing and conversation.
 Based on these reflective writings and conversations, students are expected to initiate and maintain a professional portfolio and to develop and present a dissertation based on their Transformative Leadership Project at the end of their 6th semester in the program.

 The hybrid class format combines the convenience of online instruction with the advantages of on-campus courses.
-For fall of 2017, on-campus instruction will occur primarily on alternate Saturdays with some supplemental coursework work occurring on selected Thursday nights.
+On-campus instruction will occur primarily on alternate Saturdays with some supplemental coursework work occurring on selected Thursday nights.
 The coursework will be delivered over a two-year period as outlined below: